allen3325/Meeting-Recorder/README.md

 ## Frontend

-Open `http://localhost:5000` in a browser (served by the Flask app).
+Open `http://localhost:4000` in a browser (served by the Flask app).
 Press **Start Recording** to record microphone audio.
 After stopping, the transcript will appear along with a drop-down to choose **OpenAI** or **Gemini** for summarization.
 Pick a model and then press **Summarize** to generate the summary.

+## Additional Features

+- **History View**: Access previous recordings and summaries via the sidebar
+- **Real-time Visualization**: Audio waveform display during recording
+- **Dual STT Options**: Choose between online (OpenAI Whisper) or local models
+- **Apple Silicon Optimization**: Uses MLX-Whisper for faster local transcription on M1/M2 Macs
+- **Traditional Chinese Summaries**: AI-generated summaries in Traditional Chinese